 Coyote Behavior Tracking

-Animal Control Officers track coyote observations, sightings, encounters and pet attacks in unincorporated Jefferson County.
+Animal Control Officers track coyote observations, sightings, encounters, and pet attacks in unincorporated Jefferson County.
 The coyote behavior maps are interactive.
-You may search specific locations for tracking data.
+You may search for specific locations for tracking data.

 - 2020 Coyote Behavior Map